klimcode/async-brief/README.md

 3. Reject callback.

 2-nd and 3-rd arguments is needed to finish a Promise.
 An executor function must call one of those callbacks instead of using `return` statement.
 The first argument is polymorphic: a value or an array; it depends on the count of dependencies.

+**Important**: function `deadEnd` does not have `resolve` function as an argument.
+But it has a `reject` function.
+So, "dead end" functions may break the whole chain, but they can not resolve the chain.